Oxford Summer Course 2022

 About the course

-Courses are structured so that each day will conclude with an informal concert, and the end of the course with a special concert featuring the music rehearsed during the week.
+Courses are structured so that each day will conclude with an informal concert, and the end of the course with a special concert featuring the music rehearsed during the full course.

-The course includes whole-group singing, musical games and exercises to improve sight reading and small group vocal coaching with a singing coach.
+The course includes whole-group singing, musical games and exercises to improve sight reading and small group vocal coaching with other children of a similar age.
 Every care will be taken to provide age and experience-appropriate tuition.

-A typical day will consist of a morning warm-up session followed by full choir practice; a mid-morning break (fruit juice and biscuits provided) and smaller group sessions.
-After lunch, there will be further group sessions, focusing on music reading and theory before a final full choir practice, another short break (with fruit juice and biscuits provided) and a final sing-through before the concert.
+A typical day will consist of a morning warm-up session followed by full choir practice; a mid-morning break (please provide a nut free snack and water) followed by smaller group sessions.
+After lunch, there will be further group sessions, focusing on music reading and theory before a final full choir practice, another short break (please provide a nut free snack and water) and a final sing-through before the concert.

 Each day will begin at 9.30 (registration from 9 am) and conclude at 3.30 (with a short concert at 3.15pm or 3pm on the last day).